agarciavenzor/SensorID_Data_Analysis/README.md

     - + **Mre11ID_shNclvsCneg_Network_EdgeList.tsv**: Edge list of the Mre11ID IR2h treated with the Nucleolin-targeting shRNA (shNcl).

 ### [SensorID dynamic interactome rNetcarto Modularity Analysis](./SensorID_Rnetcarto_Modularity_Analysis)
 This repository section contains the SensorID networks edgelists, the node data frame, and the R Script required to perform the modularity analysis and node classification using the Rnetcarto algorithm.
+The modularity analysis of the PPI networks was done using the simulated annealing Rnetcarto modularity algorithm, and calculating the connectivity (within-module degree) and the participation coefficient, which are used to further distinguish network structural roles.
+The connectivity measures the number of connections of a particular node within its module.
+On the other hand, the participation coefficient depicts the proportions of a particular node's connections with other modules in the network.
 The results were later manually verified and merged with previous results to generate a comprehensive data frame that contains all the analysis results.
 The files contained in this folder are:
 **SensorID_Rnetcarto_Modularity_Analysis**
 The section SensorID_Rnetcarto_Modularity_Analysis contains all the R scripts and files for the network modularity analysis of the SensorID interactomes:
  - 1. **SensorID_Rnetcarto_Modularity_Analysis**, containes the next files: